-the realities of human experience (under its double aspect of oppression and emancipation) but also to grasp the present implications of their differences and more precisely still what can be expected from an anarchist point of view - in good as well as in bad -, through the libertarian criteria of the "inside" and the "outside", of experience and dogma, of immanence and transcendence, of life and law, of liberty and compulsion.
+But it would also be wrong (and more seriously) not to see how Sunnism and Shi'ism, in the chaos of their long history, their mixtures, their conflicts and their crossroads, allow, as far as Islam is concerned, not only to shed light on the realities of human experience (under its double aspect of oppression and emancipation) but also to grasp the present implications of their differences and precisely what can be done with them, not only to shed light on the realities of human experience (under its double aspect of oppression and emancipation) but also to grasp the present implications of their differences and more precisely still what can be expected from an anarchist point of view - in good as well as in bad -, through the libertarian criteria of the "inside" and the "outside", of experience and dogma, of immanence and transcendence, of life and law, of liberty and compulsion.

 A few remarks on Sunnism first, and rather on the register of discouragement for the moment.
 In the most radical tendencies of this current of Islam (largely in the majority on a world scale) one finds at present the reaffirmation and the authoritarian and extreme tightening of a monotheistic tradition which tends in addition and most often to privilege obedience and submission.
 In this tradition and because he is absolutely transcendent and inaccessible to man, God only communicates with him through a law and a letter (the word by word of the Koran and the hadith) all the more brief, arbitrary and imperative as the distance between them is greater (immeasurable in this case).
 A law and a letter that pretend to freeze life in the present of a human history definitively completed, 1400 years ago.
-A law and a letter that come out all armed with divinity (the "uncreated" Koran), and all the more violent, oppressive and simplistic in their injunctions that, apart from obedience and submission, they deny any other existence to the "real world" of which Bakunin speaks, to its infinite richness and complexity; including when it is a question of their own and long history: the mysticism and the innumerable schools and "brotherhoods" of Sufism for example; or again, at the very heart of the transcendent authority of the law, the immense jurisprudence of its numerous legal schools, reduced to the literal application of a handful of prescriptions.

-first of all attack the poor and the oppressed, taking the side of the rich and the oppressors.
+A law and a letter that come out all armed with divinity (the "uncreated" Koran), and all the more violent, oppressive and simplistic in their injunctions that, apart from obedience and submission, they deny any other existence to the "real world" of which Bakunin speaks28, to its infinite richness of5, even in its most extreme crystallizations, would first of all attack the poor and the oppressed, taking the side of the rich and the oppressors.